 Plans for future flights where funding is not being received from a government agency or features a technology different than that in the TechLeap application does not impact your ability to submit an application to this challenge.
 You may reference this planned flight in your application.

-Please note that this a prize competition and not a grant, so prize funds will be distributed directly to the winner and may be used however the winner sees fit.
+Funding will be awarded and winners will move on to the next phases of the competition as outlined under Scoring Process.
+We expect to notify winners by the end of July 2025 and flight tests to occur in the Summer of 2026.
 To participate in the flight test opportunity, a space act agreement will be executed with each winner.
 This agreement will lay out the responsibilities of each party, but it does not cover any exchange of funds – again, this is handled via a prize distribution directly to the winner.

 Browser.
 We find our platform works best using Chrome on a desktop or laptop computer.
 Download Chrome.
 If you experience any difficulties accessing the platform, please use incognito mode in Chrome and clear your cache and cookies.
 If you continue to have technical issues, email us.